gjbex/training-material/Virtualization/README.md

     build essentials, Mellanox infiniband drivers, IB verbs, OpenMPI and git.
 It will subsequently clone a GitHub repository, build and install an MPI application that uses Scalapack in it, and clean up.
+1. `xenial_gedit.def`: Singularity recipe for `gedit` application, also illustrates `%setup` and `%files`.
+1. `data`: some sample data files to add to the `xenial_gedit.def` generated image.
+1. `xenial_alpino_docker.def`: Singularity image recipe file for building from a docker container, also illustrates `%labels` meta-information featrure.